 - Referral – Referral traffic is measured by link building, or when someone visits your site after being on a different site.

 Analyzing the web traffic you had before and after a marketing campaign will show you how influential your campaign was on all four of these different avenues.
-You can also input your domain and see the total change in traffic, which will further help you in measuring your success.
+You can also input your domain and see the total change in traffic.
+This will further help you measure your success.

-Google Analytics also allows you to figure out how many new and return visitors you have, and also lets you track your visitors by demographic.
+Google Analytics also allows you to figure out how many new and return visitors you have.
+Google Analytics also allows you to track your visitors by demographic.

 You can track new vs. returning visitors under the audience > behavior tab on Google Analytics.
-This information won’t be 100% accurate because the same new user can access your site on their mobile device, laptop, and tablet (and if they clear their cookies they are considered a new user again), but it’s a helpful source to determine if your marketing campaign is influencing new people.
-Return visitors, of course, are people who have already accessed your site and are browsing it again.
+This information won’t be 100% accurate, because the same new user can access your site on their mobile device, laptop, and tablet (and if they clear their cookies, they are considered a new user again).
+Still, it’s a helpful source to determine if your marketing campaign is influencing new people.
+Return visitors are people who have already accessed your site and are browsing it again.

-New users can you help determine if your social and referral traffic is working.
-Odds are that most of your new users are coming from one of those two sources.
-If you don’t see a sizable increase in new user traffic, you will want to rethink your marketing strategy for future campaigns.
+New users can you help determine if your social and referral traffic works.
+Odds are most of your new users are coming from one of those two sources.
+If you don’t see a significant increase in new user traffic, you will want to rethink your marketing strategy for future campaigns.

 You can also find demographics under the audience tab.
-This allows you to determine traffic web based on the information the users have put on the internet, such as age, gender, and location.
-All of these can be important, based on which demographics your campaign is looking to influence.
+All these can be important, depending on which demographics your campaign hopes to influence.

 Links built and inbound links are measured on Moz’s link explorer.
-The number and quality of links that you have will increase your domain authority score, making it easier for people to find you organically.
+The number and quality of links you have will increase your domain authority score.
+This makes it easier for people to find you organically.

 Off-site content strategy can play a significant role in your marketing campaign.
 According to Forbes, any link you embed in your content will pass authority to your site.
 Using Moz’s link explorer, you can determine how many links you’ve built and how effective they are.

 Inbound links are also relevant.
 The more times your site is linked as a point of reference, the higher your domain authority will rise.
-Moz’s link explorer allows you to see a site’s influence, the inbound links to a page, as well as several other analytics that could be useful in your marketing campaign.
+Moz’s link explorer allows you to identify a site’s influence and the inbound links to a page.
+It also helps you with several other analytics that could be useful in your marketing campaign.

-Aside from gaining social traffic to your site, social media offers several other ways to analyze the effectiveness of a marketing campaign.
-You can track the number of new followers you acquired on Facebook, Twitter, and other platforms.
-You can also see the number of likes, shares, and comments, as well as what posts or statements were liked, shared, and commented on.
+Social media offers several other ways to analyze the effectiveness of a marketing campaign.
+You can track the number of new followers you acquired on platforms like Facebook and Instagram.
+You can also view the levels of engagement on each of your posts.

 Social media traffic also allows you to determine how many new email and website subscribers you have after running a campaign.
-All of this information will be useful when you decide whether or not you ran a successful marketing campaign.
+All this information will help you decide whether you ran a successful marketing campaign.

 Value of Time and Money

-The final way to analyze a marketing campaign is by figuring out how much time and money you spent on it, and whether or not it was worth it.
-Keep a spreadsheet that lists all of your advertising costs, including labor, to get an estimate of how much you budgeted for this campaign.
-Also, make sure that you kept track of how much time you spent on this endeavor.
+The final way to analyze a marketing campaign is to determine how much time and money you spent on it, and whether it was worth it.
+Keep a spreadsheet that lists all your advertising costs, including labor, to get an estimate of how much you budgeted for this campaign.
+Also, make sure you kept track of how much time you spent on this endeavor.
 What other projects or opportunities could you have been exploring instead of working on a marketing campaign?

-Upon its conclusion, while you’re analyzing your links, web traffic, social media, keywords, and domain authority, use this spreadsheet and compare it with the results.
-Not only should you be able to determine your quantitative and, to an extent, your qualitative ROI, but you can also compare it against your initial goal and decide whether or not you ran a successful marketing campaign.
+Upon its conclusion, while you analyze your links, web traffic, social media, keywords, and domain authority, use this spreadsheet and compare it with the results.
+Compare it against your initial goal and decide whether you ran a successful marketing campaign.

 The Importance of Marketing Campaigns

 Businesses that don’t market themselves get lost in the Google algorithm abyss.
 Their websites predate the 2016 election, their links are dead, and their only social media link is to their MySpace account.
-Your campaigns won’t always be as lucrative or as rewarding as you want them to be.
-However, with each attempt, you’ll have a better understanding of how to improve and prepare for future campaigns, and if your marketing campaign ever beats out a larger, more profitable competitor’s you know you’re on the right track.
+Your campaigns won’t always be as lucrative or rewarding as you want them to be.
+However, with each attempt, you’ll better understand how to improve and prepare for future campaigns.
+If your marketing campaign beats out larger, more profitable competitors, you know you’re on the right track.